zylamarek/twitter-sentiment/README.md

 (except for one case) bring higher or at least equal performance within each setting.
 It is clear that the network benefits from them as well.

-Adding an extra LSTM layer (3 stacked layers instead of 2) delivers the best result across all settings, but not all particular settings benefit from it.
+Adding an extra LSTM layer (3 stacked layers instead of 2) delivers the best result so far across all settings, but not all particular settings benefit from it.
+Nevertheless, it seems to be the best performing architecture so far.

 Introducing block, deep input and deep output layers worsens the performance, except for the 1M 5e-4 C20 case, which is slightly better than its previous best.
 Still, none of these architectures beat the highest score across all